The Articulate Consultants Overview of

-Just as a sweet melody seems precious to many listeners, so an on-target key message can gain supporters rapidly.
+Just as a sweet melody seems precious to the listener, so an on-target key message can gain supporters rapidly.
 A strong enough key message can gain self-appointed promoters who help its spread.
-(It “goes viral.”)
-In such cases, a key message can last an era and seem to have a life of its own.
+In such cases, a key message can last an era and even seem to have a life of its own.

 A key message that goes unnoticed because of its irrelevance, blandness, or mediocrity has minimal impact – sometimes despite persistent promotion.
 When promotion stops, the key message could already be dead.

-Just as a slap in the face is always memorable, so a remarkably ill-timed, improper, weak, or otherwise out-of-sync key message leaves a lasting impression – even among those who push it away.
+Just as a slap in the face is always memorable, so a remarkably ill-timed, improper, weak, or otherwise out-of-sync key message can leave a lasting impression – even among those who push it away.

 what difference a good key message makes